Bayesian Optimization with Preference Exploration using a Monotonic Neural Network Ensemble: Appendix

 \subsection{`Vanilla' BO by Neural Network Ensemble and HMC-trained BNN}

-In this section, we evaluate two surrogate models in BO: neural network ensemble and Bayesian Neural Networks (BNNs) trained by Hamiltonian Monte Carlo (HMC).
+In this section, we evaluate two surrogate models in BO: neural network ensemble and Bayesian Neural Networks (BNNs) with posterior inference performed via Hamiltonian Monte Carlo (HMC).
 All neural networks are of $4$ layers with size $128$ (as suggested by \citet{listudy}) and Swish as the activation function.
 For BNN training, we utilize the \textit{pyro} package \citep{bingham2018pyro,phan2019composable} with the No-U-Turn Sampler (NUTS) algorithm \citep{hoffman2014no}, a variant of HMC.
 The NUTS hyperparameters include 50 warmup iterations and 50 posterior samples.

 The experiment involves four common synthetic objective functions, with an initial sample size of $3d$ ($d$ being the input dimension) and 10 repetitions.
 We employ the qEI acquisition function from BoTorch and $q$ is set to be $5$.
 Our results demonstrate that HMC-trained BNNs exhibit performance comparable to ensemble methods, aligning with the findings of \citet{listudy}.